Ahmed Ali Akbar: Film debut and television success

 He guest starred in his 2013 debut film Siyaah and started his professional television career in 2014, as a lead actor in the drama Shehr-e-Ajnabi.

 He then grabbed one of the leading roles in Parchi, in 2018, which was well received at the box-office.
 He also directed the stunts for the film.

 In 2019, he starred in Laal Kabootar, a crime-thriller movie set in Karachi, which is also music video director Kamal Khan's first feature film, sharing the screen with Mansha Pasha and Ali Kazmi, and which was well received by the critics.
 The same year he also worked in the hit drama serial Ehd-e-Wafa which was ISPR's presentation and aired on PTV Home and Hum TV.

 In 2021, he was the lead role in Parizaad, earning critical acclaim for his acting and winning several awards, including Hum Awards for Best Actor - Popular.

+Host

+He hosted the first Hum Style Awards in 2016.
+He then hosted the Hum Style Awards in 2018 alongside musician Asim Azhar and was a co-host of the 9th Hum Awards in 2024.